Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 * In case that your node is on fork with a height less than 2000 blocks, you can implement rollback as described in [How to Rollback Your Node](/en/waves-node/how-to-rollback-a-node).
 * Otherwise, you need to go with one of the options described in [Options for Getting Actual Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.

-If you're interested in joining the Testnet, you will need to follow the steps described in [Joining The Testnet](/en/waves-node/joining-testnet) article.